cyber-dojo-retired/porter/README.md

 - - - -

 ## POST port
-Ports an old-format practice-session with the given kata_id from storer into saver.
+Ports an old-format practice-session with the given partial_id from storer into saver.
-- parameters, eg
+- parameter, eg
 ```
-    { "kata_id": "55D3B9f58b" }
+    { "partial_id": "55D3B9" }
 ```
-- if successful, returns the 6-char id of the ported practice-session.
-If the 1st 6 characters of the kata_id can be used as the new id they will be.
-- if unsuccessful, returns the 10-char id unchanged. eg
+- partial_id must be 6..10 chars long.
+- if partial_id uniquely identifies a practice-session in storer, porter will port the practice-session to saver, and return the new id, which will be 6 chars long.
+The new id will be the 1st 6 chars of the partial_id if they are unique in storer.
+- if partial_id does not uniquely identify a practice-session in storer (either because there is no match, or there is more than one match), porter will not port anything, and will return the empty string. eg
 ```
   { "port": "55D3B9" }
   { "port": "79s7Bk" }
-  { "port": "55D3B9f58b" }
+  { "port": "" }
 ```

 - - - -